moises-nimolabs/lifehack/readme.md

 ```
 docker-compose up -d db
 ```

+`IMPORTANT: the db can take up to 30 seconds to fully load`

 The `db` container should be available at the address: `http://192.168.99.100:7474`.
 Use the following credentials: